SockDrawer/SockBot/docs/index.md

 Developers
 ==========
-SockBot is debeloped by members of [SockDrawer](https://github.com/SockDrawer)
+SockBot is developed by members of [SockDrawer](https://github.com/SockDrawer)

 NOTA BENE
 =========